jlin27/AnkrDemo/README.md

 * [Subcurrencey Solidity Smart Contract Example](https://docs.soliditylang.org/en/v0.8.6/introduction-to-smart-contracts.html#subcurrency-example)

 ### Common Errors
-* If you receive *ValueError: {'code': -32000, 'message': 'only replay-protected (EIP-155) transactions allowed over RPC'}*, make sure to add chainId in transaction body [(Source)](https://ethereum.stackexchange.com/questions/94412/valueerror-code-32000-message-only-replay-protected-eip-155-transac)
+* If you receive *ValueError: {'code': -32000, 'message': 'only replay-protected (EIP-155) transactions allowed over RPC'}*, make sure to add chainId in transaction body [(Source)](https://ethereum.stackexchange.com/questions/94412/valueerror-code-32000-message-only-replay-protected-eip-155-transac).
-* If you receive *ValueError: {'code': -32000, 'message': 'already known'}*, the transaction is still processing
+* If you receive *ValueError: {'code': -32000, 'message': 'already known'}*, the transaction is still processing.
+Wait a bit and try again.
+* If you recieve *ValueError: {'code': -32000, 'message': 'nonce too low'}*, the transaction is still processing.
+Wait a bit and try again.
 * If after you send tokens to an address and the balance is does not update, it may be that the transactions have not been added to the blockchain yet.
 Either check the status of the transaction hash (retreive from `demo_token.py`) or give it some time.